 Gases have low density and viscosity compared to other states of matter.
 Two laws explain their properties.
 Boyle’s law states that at a constant temperature, the pressure of the gas varies inversely with its volume.
 Charles’s law states that at a constant pressure, the volume of the gas is directly proportional to its temperature.
 These laws explain the movement of gases in different body compartments.

-9. Periodic motion Periodic motion is motion that occurs in equal intervals of time.
+Periodic motion is motion that occurs in equal intervals of time.
 It can be seen in a rocking chair, in a swing in motion, in a planet orbiting the sun, a vibrating tuning fork, and a water wave.
 The period is the interval of time for the cycle to take place.
-It can be explained by the term frequency, which refers to the number of periods per time unit
+It can be explained by the term frequency, which refers to the number of periods per time unit.

 In the human body, different ions (positively or negatively charged substances) can move based on electrical differences that exist across membranes.
 This allows for the transportation of substances and conduction of impulses needed for nerve and muscle transmission.